“I was born into the streets of West Belfast – Andersonstown Road, mid-eighties.

 There was conflict before even stepping on the battlefield, where he encountered people who would have a profound effect on his military career, and the man he was to become.

-is an ideal read for anyone interested in one man’s unique, personal journey to find something he could call his own.
+The Belfast Boy is an ideal read for anyone interested in one man’s unique, personal journey to find something he could call his own.